The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Maldives: Justin Parkinson of Linara Travel.

 As each resort is on its own island, there are no locally owned restaurants accessible to vacationers.
 Some resorts do put a much greater emphasis on food than others, though, and Aragu Restaurant at Velaa Private Island outdoes all the competition.
 Michelin-star French chef Adeline Grattard oversees the menus, while chef Gaushan de Silva (who did a stint at Copenhagen’s Noma, widely considered the world’s best restaurant) creates the finest meals in the Indian Ocean.

 Many resorts also have impressive wine cellars, often underground or even in a tower (the latter at Velaa Private Island).
-A multi-course dinner with matching wine pairings in one of these wine cellars is an unforgettable experience.
-One of my favorites is the underground cellar at Gili Lankanfushi resort, which also happens to have a cheese room and a chocolate cave.
+A multi-course dinner with matching wine pairings in one of these wine cellars is an unforgettable experience—particularly in the underground cellar at Gili Lankanfushi resort, which also happens to have a cheese room and a chocolate cave.

 Tuna curry.
 Locally caught tuna, with spices influenced from neighboring Sri Lanka and India, has been a staple dish of the Maldivian diet for generations.
-All the resorts offer it, but I like the version at Gili Lankanfushi best.
-Once a week, the kitchen staff hosts a wonderful Maldivian night and put a lot of effort into recreating traditional local dishes.
+All the resorts offer it, but the version at Gili Lankanfushi is one of the best.
+Once a week, the kitchen staff hosts a wonderful Maldivian night and puts a lot of effort into recreating traditional local dishes.

 What to See and Do